A little bit sweet, a little bit smoky, and a little bit zippy; this jam may very well change the way you consume your bacon.

 •3/4 tsp Aleppo pepper

-*I like Gateway to the North Maple Garlic Seasoning, but use your own fave; and feel free to substitute for the other seasonings I call for; tho’ I find that The Spice House is relaly reasonably priced.
+*I like a maple and garlic blend, but use your own fave; and feel free to substitute for the other seasonings I call for.

 Transfer the bacon to a paper towel lined platter to drain.